cosmo-sapien/bordoley.github.io/Resume.md

 *September, 2015 - Present* : **Faber Marble Inc., 3D Designer, 3D Sculptor** (Marble Products)

 * Created sculptures, furniture and other marble objects as well as marble tiles and textures to be exhibited in company's latest showroom in Istanbul.
-* These pieces are designed with mass and custom production in mind.
-Client's extensive technological capabilities such as a 7 axes CNC machine, access to various kinds of different natural stones and experience in the industry was utilized in order to give birth to moving marble art and design.
+* Client's extensive technological capabilities such as a 7 axes CNC machine, access to various kinds of different natural stones and experience in the industry was utilized to maximum extend and the pieces were designed with both mass and custom production in mind.
-* Working with an ancient and historically used material such as marble to realize works which are relevant to our times and representative of present human experience was the main motivation.
+* Working with an ancient and historically used material such as marble to realize works which are relevant to our times and representative of present human experience was the most attractive aspect of the project.
 * Inspired by the varying natural patterns, transparency and colors of different kinds of stone, works were generated to showcase the natural marvel of this metamorphic rock.
-Light was used as a design element whether it would be dancing on the surface of fluid marble forms or it would be used to illuminate translucent semi-precious marble likened to gemstones or crystals.
+Light was used as a design element whether it would be dancing on the surface of fluid marble forms or it would be used to illuminate translucent semi-precious marble from inside, likening it to gemstones or crystals.
 * Responsible for conceptualizing, engineering, 3D modeling, creating photo realistic renderings of related work and aiding the interior design team.

 *October, 2014 - Present* : **Sur Doors, Lead Industrial Designer** (Security Doors)